This everlasting battle, “online learning vs traditional learning”, has been gaining traction in recent years.

 Another day, regular classes can bring disturbances to your work schedule.
 Combining traditional learning and online learning under a cohesive principle is a state from which we all can benefit.

-Online learning occurs virtually, with learners accessing content and engaging with instructors remotely.
-However, traditional education involves attending classes in person, with face-to-face interactions between students and instructors.
+The main difference is that online learning takes place virtually with learners accessing content and engaging with instructors remotely, whereas traditional education involves attending classes in person with face-to-face interaction between students and instructors.

 Both online and traditional learning has advantages and disadvantages, and the better option depends on individual preferences and circumstances.
 Online learning is more flexible and convenient, but formal education offers more opportunities for social interaction and hands-on learning.